 Type II ML was named and extensively studied in \cite{good1965estimation}, and it can be seen as a particular instance of empirical Bayes which, in general, ``estimates'' the hyperparameter $\eta$ from the data (although not necessarily by maximizing the marginal likelihood: a popular alternative is the method of moments).

-The motivation for this work was to seek a compromise between use of conventional priors for model uncertainty (e.g., Zellner's $g$-priors or Zellner-Siow prior; \cite{zellner1980posterior, zellner1986assessing}) and BIC.
-Conventional priors are typically centered at the smallest (or null) model, and can be quite far from the likelihood function arising from a larger model.
+The motivation for this work was to seek a compromise between the use of conventional priors for model uncertainty (e.g., Zellner's $g$-priors or Zellner-Siow prior; \cite{zellner1980posterior, zellner1986assessing}) and BIC.
+Conventional priors are typically centered at the smallest (or null) model and can be quite far from the likelihood function arising from a larger model.
 Prior distributions centered at null models can be oriented in directions away from the likelihood function, which would seem to unduly favor the null model.

-\cite{raftery1995bayesian} shows that BIC is similar to the use of a normal prior for a model that is centered at the maximum likelihood estimate (MLE) of the unknown parameter $\theta$.
+\cite{raftery1995bayesian} shows that BIC is a good approximation to the marginal likelihood one obtains when a normal prior that is centered at the maximum likelihood estimate (MLE) $\theta$ is used.
 This is actually a type II ML prior, arising from estimating the prior mean by type II ML.
-However, it seems like an extreme use of type II ML, centering the prior completely around the model likelihood function and favoring the more complex model.
+However, it seems like an extreme use of type II ML because it centers the prior completely around the model likelihood function.